palistra/devops-demolabs/InterConnect/Extended/lab-3-create-catalog-toolchain-by-hand.md

 # Lab 3: Create Catalog Toolchain by Hand

 ## Objective
 This lab manually creates a simple toolchain for the Catalog API microservice and then configures it.
-It assumes that the _DevOpsLabs_ Organization and _dev_, _qa_ and _prod_ Spaces are already created.
+It assumes that a Bluemix Organization and _dev_, _qa_ and _prod_ Spaces are already created.

 **Tasks**:
 - [Task 1: Create Toolchain](#task-1-create-toolchain)